google/android-lint-performance-probe/README.md

 [YourKit Probes](https://www.yourkit.com/docs/java/help/probe_class.jsp) to do the byte code instrumentation part, although in principle alternative instrumentation agents could be used.

+This tool was involved in the 2x-level Lint performance improvements that landed with the Android Studio 3.3 release;
+there's a [blog post](https://link.medium.com/ppyrkiQEPV) with more details.

 Getting started
 ---